-ing applications as follows: purely ephemeral, quasi-ephemeral, and non-ephemeral.
-These categories provide additional understanding for determining whether a messaging application is actually ephemeral and what other features might distinguish an ephemeral messaging application from one that is non-ephemeral.
+Beyond automated disposition and E2E encryption, ephemeral messaging applications have a variety of characteristics and features.
+To better understand the nature of their functionality and the corresponding impact they have on senders and recipients, this Commentary categorizes ephemeral messaging applications as follows: purely ephemeral, quasiephemeral, and non-ephemeral.
+These categories provide additional understanding for determining messaging application is actually ephemeral and what other might distinguish an ephemeral messaging features application from one that is non-ephemeral.
 These categories are not mutually exclusive.
 Some applications may have features from more than one category.
 Nor are the factors delineated under the respective categories exhaustive.
 Certain applications may have additional features not discussed in this Commentary.